 Thanks to: Balderston, Peterborough.

-We've got 15 Honda VFR1200 owners' reviews on the website, with an overall score of 4.5 stars out of 5 and a reliability score of 4.8 stars.
+Our Honda VFR1200 owners' reviews show a lot of love for this bike.
 It only loses marks for its lack of kit relative to rival bikes.

 Value vs rivalsNext up: Equipment

 At more than £12,000 it was about the same price as a base-model BMW R1200RT.
 But the RT came with panniers (£725 on the VFR), and a comprehensive list of add-ons including a sat nav, traction control and electronic suspension, where the Honda’s catalogue included little more than luggage, heated grips and a centrestand.